motherjones/us-color-coded-map/README.md

-# A Google Spreadsheet-Powered SVG Map
+# A Google spreadsheet-powered map of the US

 Build a color-coded US map from a Google spreadsheet.
 Good for comparing state metrics or tracking state-level legislation.
 Here's an example: